On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorification of braid group action

 Analyzing the field spectra and constraints we conclude that near singularity $r_{a+1}\to 0$ our $\CS_{n,m-n}$ theory flows to simply $\CS_{1,1}$ theory and a collection of $2(n-1)$ free neutral chiral scalars: \be \oplus\mbox{Free } \left(u_1,\ldots,u_{2(n-1)}\right) \end{array}$}; \node(B) at ([shift={(-3,0)}]A.west) {$\CS_{n,m-n}$}; \path (B) edge[->] node[above] {$r_{a+1}\to 0$} (A); \node at ([shift={(-1.95,-0.3)}]A.north) {$\sigma_0$}; \end{tikzpicture} \end{array} \ee

 Spontaneously broken initial gauge symmetry is restored in the IR to $U(1)$, effective phonons with Higgs masses

 become massless and destroy crystal links fixing position of the migrating cell $\sigma_0$ in the lattice.
-However as we see there is no need to melt the whole crystal, rather just to dislocate a single migrating cell is sufficient.
+However as we see there is no need to melt the whole crystal, rather it suffices to dislocate a single migrating cell.

 We should note that the number of actual tangent fields matches the quiver variety dimension: \be 2\mbox{ of }y_{\pm}\;+\;2\mbox{ of }z_{\pm}\;+\;2(n-1)\mbox{ of }u_a\;-\;\mbox{({\bf D}-term)}\;-\;\mbox{({\bf F}-term)}\;=\;2n\;=\;{\rm dim}\;S_{n,m-n}, \ee according to \eqref{Nakajima_dim}.